blockandchainco/documentation/README.md

 ## How do I start?
 If you are a developer and want to get started writing a distributed application, you can follow our getting started guide at [Getting Started](./gettingstarted.md)

-If you want to have a play with a distributed application, you can login to our simple template applciation [here](https://blockandchainco.github.io/BasicSample/).
+If you want to have a play with a distributed application, you can login to our simple template application [here](https://blockandchainco.github.io/BasicSample/).

 ## No Infrastructure
-Unblocked platform application need no central infrastucture, saving you $$ over the life of an application.
+Unblocked platform application need no central infrastructure, saving you $$ over the life of an application.

 ## Easy to Write
 It is super simple (and free) to write an unblocked application.
 You can follow our getting started guide at [Getting Started](./gettingstarted.md) to write your first application.